 When the user updates the password, the same password must be provided to the Mail Security Service on all Exchange 2013 mailbox role servers.

-While installing Mail Security on local Exchange 2013 Mailbox server, in the Logon Information screen, specify the domain user credentials in the User name and Password fields.
+While installing Mail Security on local Exchange 2013 Mailbox server, in the Logon Information screen, specify the domain user credentials in the and fields.
 Mail Security provides this user account Application Impersonation and Logon as service rights.

 Ensure that the following IIS Role Service components are installed when you install Mail Security on Windows Server 2008 for Exchange Server 2013.
 This installation is applicable for both remote installation and local installation.